-Youth Apprenticeship, or YA, is a rigorous one- or two-year elective program for juniors and seniors, that combines academic and technical classroom instruction with mentored, on-the-job training to provide students with industry-established occupational and employability skills.
+Youth Apprenticeship is a rigorous one or two year elective program for juniors and seniors, that combines academic and technical classroom instruction with mentored, on-the-job training to provide students with industry-established occupational and employability skills.
 Post-secondary and business partnerships are essential for a successful youth apprenticeship program.

 Please note that application to the Youth Apprenticeship program does not guarantee job placement.
 Full participation in the program and the ability to earn the Youth Apprenticeship certificate requires both on-the-job training and related technical classroom instruction.

-Currently, YA programs are offered in the following areas (click on an individual area to find additional information):
+Currently, Youth Apprenticeship programs are offered in the following areas (click on an individual area to find additional information):

 - Agriculture, Food & Natural Resources Program